Isopolito/Ganchos/README.md

 * Install [pm2](https://www.npmjs.com/package/pm2) if needed.
 * Download ganchos code
 * Run like this: `NODE_ENV=prod pm2 start --name ganchos ${GANCHOS_DIRECTORY}/engine/dist/app.js`
 * Ganchos plugins will automatically be available.
-Drop user plugins into one of the plugin directories configured in the ganchos general config file `~/.ganchos/config/general`
+Drop plugins into one of the plugin directories configured in the ganchos general config file `~/.ganchos/config/general`

 ## Goals
 * Make this rock solid and performant so that it can be used reliably in any environment for important work.
 The only concern of the end user should be ensuring that their plugins are written correctly.